Codesai/website/_i18n/es/_posts/2022-11-23-caring-work-and-concerns.md

 As we said before, the engineering team should decide what caring work to work on.
 They are the ones that work with the system and know where the friction and inefficiencies are happening.
 This would follow the lean principle of [Empowering the team](https://en.wikipedia.org/wiki/Lean_software_development#Empower_the_team).
 The DevOps movement also defends that engineering should spend the time devoted to caring work as they see fit<a href="#nota12"><sup>[12]</sup></a>.

 The cultural dynamics that surrounded the B2B team when we started working with them, was characterised by a strong power imbalance between the product and tech teams which left little autonomy and agency to the engineers.
-In order to create a safe space that fostered the autonomy of the engineering team to decide what caring work to work on, we decided to set a strong boundary by having a separate concerns meeting in which only the members of the engineering team could participate.
+In order to create a safe space that fostered the autonomy of the engineering team to decide which caring work to do next, we decided to set a strong boundary by having a separate concerns meeting in which only the members of the engineering team could participate.

 We believe that, even in the case of having healthy dynamics between product and engineering, there’s still a matter of scope and audience.
 Concerns are mainly focused on technical work, so for most of the discussions there would be no point in having non technical people in the meeting as this would waste their time<a href="#nota13"><sup>[13]</sup></a>.

-Even though we tried that the discussion of the concerns and the proposed corrective actions focused on the engineering team’s locus of control (in order to improve its agency and autonomy), some concerns might go beyond what was in the team’s hands to fix, or required knowledge that the members of the team didn’t have yet.
+As we mentioned before, even though we tried that the discussion of the concerns and the proposed corrective actions focused on what the engineering team could control and change at any given moment, some concerns might go beyond that, or required knowledge that the members of the team didn’t have yet.
 In those cases, we either invited whoever could provide the needed information to the concerns meeting, or took the specific concern to the retrospective.

 We’d like to state that by no means the concerns meeting should substitute retrospectives.
 As we have discussed, they have different (though sometimes a bit overlapping) goals.
 We think that they are both useful and should be complementary.

 Some concerns caused by how the company organised the teams had to be escalated.
 Those kinds of problems caused by [Conway’s Law](https://en.wikipedia.org/wiki/Conway%27s_law) are very hard to fix, and their symptoms can at best be mitigated.
 Taking those problems to the retrospective might be a first step to gather more information before escalating them.

-## Conclusions
+## Summary·

 In this post we have explained how we applied the concept of caring work in several teams of [Lifull Connect](https://www.lifullconnect.com/) for more than a year<a href="#nota14"><sup>[14]</sup></a>.

-We, first, show how we created a safe space for caring work by devoting a given percentage of time/effort to it in every iteration, and by giving autonomy and agency to developers to decide which caring work was needed.
+We, first, showed how we created a safe space for caring work by devoting a given percentage of time/effort to it in every iteration, and by giving autonomy and agency to developers to decide which caring work was needed.

-Then we show how we applied the concerns mechanism to identify caring work and improve consensus about the system and communication in the team.
+Then we showed how we applied the concerns mechanism to identify caring work and improve consensus about the system and communication in the team.
 The concerns mechanism also proved to be a great after-the-fact coaching tool that complemented other live coaching tools we were using.

 We also described how we collected, prioritised and discussed concerns each iteration, and talked about the different outcomes we got from discussing concerns.

 Finally, we gave our reasons for using a separate meeting to discuss concerns instead of using the retrospective.

+Añadir caveat aquí o al principio del párrafo.

 ## Acknowledgements